jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 We'd also like to leverage these maps more on another project we are involved in, GeoDeepDive, which is a digital library for text mining.
 By mining the literature for data about known entities (for example, it is very straightforward to ask questions like "what are all the adjectives used to describe Baraboo Quartzite?"), we can refine and enhance the attributes we already have for our maps.
 In the other direction, data and knowledge contained within geologic maps can provide constraints on other applications.
 For example, if you are mining the literature for stratigraphic formations that contain sandstone, we can easily provide a list of stratigraphic names that we know to contain sandstone.
 Additionally, because the maps are spatial data, they can provide geographic constraints on potential facts extracted from the literature.
 This is a realm we have not explored much yet, but are very excited to push forward on.

-+ Add questions to the rock are we standing on - what is getting in the way of us answer this?
-  - Reshow the outline as we address these questions

 + Geologists use guidebooks
-+ Remove white space on slides

 + Refine use of the word scale (finer vs coarser)
-+ More explanation of the state line fault - differences reflect different divisions across time - different placing in time bins.
-Just say they have different names.
-Maybe use a different state line fault?
-Georgia

 + QGIS view for schema?